The Pattern of Departure

 This makes perfect sense given his developmental history.
 Joseph learned in infancy that being fully present with another person was dangerous.
 Connection meant exposure to violence and neglect.
 His nervous system, brilliantly adaptive, learned to protect him through absence.
 Every relationship in his adult life activates this early learning.
 When a partner gets close, when intimacy deepens, Joseph’s system interprets this as threat.
 The flight response activates.
 He reaches for the substances that will take him elsewhere, that will maintain the protective distance his nervous system still believes he needs.

 This is the elsewhere addiction in its clearest form.
-Joseph's system learned that flight equals safety.
-Dissociation became his primary mental adaptation.
-And hallucinogens became the technology that kept the entire pattern active and stable.
-Each trip reinforced his capacity for departure, validated the idea that "here" was less real or less valuable than "there," and made ordinary consciousness feel increasingly intolerable.
+Joseph’s system learned that flight equals safety.
+Dissociation became his primary mental adaptation, and hallucinogens became the technology that kept the entire pattern active and stable.
+Each trip reinforced his capacity for departure, validated the idea that here was less real or less valuable than there, and made ordinary consciousness feel increasingly intolerable.

-In dynamical systems terms, Joseph's pattern is what we call an attractor state.
+In dynamical systems terms, Joseph’s pattern is what we call an attractor state.
 His psychological system has organized itself around departure, and multiple constraints—internal and environmental—guide him back to this configuration repeatedly.
 The trauma of his childhood created initial conditions that favored flight.
 His natural intelligence and imagination provided resources for elaborate dissociative experiences.
 The cultural valorization of psychedelic exploration provided social reinforcement.
 His work flexibility removed practical constraints that might have limited use.
-All of these factors combined to create a stable pattern that resists change not because Joseph lacks willpower or insight, but because the entire system is organized to maintain it.
+All of these factors combined to create a stable pattern that resists change—not because Joseph lacks willpower or insight, but because the entire system is organized to maintain it.

 This is why traditional interventions often fail with elsewhere addictions.
 Telling Joseph to “just stop using” or to “be more present” doesn’t address the systemic nature of the pattern.
 The flight response is deeply embedded.
 Dissociation is automatized.
 The substances have become integrated into his identity and his understanding of reality itself.